tripledio/tripledio.github.io/_posts/2017-10-14-Deliberate-Practice.md

 ##### Videos
 Visiting a lot of conferences can get expensive really fast.
 Thankfully most conferences put their talks online on youtube.
 This enables everyone to watch them in their own time and use this as a tool to learn new stuff.
 I try to balance the amount of netflix
 I watch with the amount of technical videos.
 Although I have to be honest...
-This isn't easy.
+This isn't easy. (maybe mention clean code videos or devoxx/youtube)

 ##### Lightning talks, Blog Posts
 I have grouped lightning talks and blog posts together because generally one can be turned into the other.